Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy 2: During the 2023-24 School year, Math and ELA interventionists will push into classes to supports students struggling to successful perform on formal and informal assessments.
+Strategy 2: During the 2024-25 School year, Math and ELA interventionists will push into classes to supports students struggling to successful perform on formal and informal assessments.
+In addition, interventionists will provide additional classes to struggling students.

-Strategy's Expected Result/Impact: Increase number of students who succesful perform on state and local assessments.
+Strategy's Expected Result/Impact: Increase number of students who successful perform on state and local assessments.

-Staff Responsible for Monitoring: English Intervention Specialist, Math Intervention Specialist
+Staff Responsible for Monitoring: English Interventionist, Math Interventionist

 Performance Objective 3 - POST-SECONDARY PLANNING